 Wedsly Turenne Guerrier is a Visiting Assistant Professor in the department of French and Italian.
 He is currently teaching Haitian Creole I and Haitian Culture and Society.

 Teresa Villa-Ignacio is a Mellon Postdoctoral Fellow in the Humanities.
-Her interests include contemporary French, Francophone, and U.S. American poetry and literature, ethical philosophy, translation, postcolonial studies, and literatures of immigration.
-Her current book project, Poethical Import: Translationships in French-American Poetic Exchange, examines the centrality of ethics in relations of translation and collaboration among France- and U.S.-based contemporary experimental poets.
-She is also working on a comparative study of immigration’s role in shaping and changing poetics of community in France and the United States.
-She earned her Ph.D. in Comparative Literature from Brown University in 2010, and has taught in the History and Literature program at Harvard University and the Romance Studies department at Boston University.
+Her interests include contemporary French, Francophone, and U.S. American poetry, ethical philosophy, translation, postcolonial studies, and literatures of immigration.
+She is completing a book manuscript entitled Poethical Import: Translationships in French-American Poetic Exchange, which examines the centrality of ethics in relations of translation and collaboration among France- and U.S.-based contemporary experimental poets.
+Her article “Apocalypse and Poethical Daring in Etel Adnan’s There” is forthcoming in Contemporary Literature.
+With Olivia C. Harrison, she is co-editing an anthology of selected texts in translation from the post-Independence Moroccan literary and cultural journal Souffles-Anfas.
+Villa-Ignacio received her Ph.D. in Comparative Literature from Brown University in 2010, and has taught in the History and Literature program at Harvard University and the Romance Studies department at Boston University.